Top Issue Questions & Answers

 Q: What about fixing potholes on our county roads?

-A: The Oregon Legislature passed in 2017 session an increase in the gas tax and Vehicle Registration Fee to pay for repairs.
+A: In the 2017 session, the Oregon Legislature voted to increase the gas tax and Vehicle Registration Fee to pay for repairs.
+An audit still needs to be completed, so we can see where the money is going and if it's being used as it was intended.
 An audit needs to be completed to determine where the money is and if county is using it as intended.

 Q: What about METRO?